The ultimate coast-to-coast Scotland mountain bike tour

 Next we’ll get knee pads on and enjoy the last descent of our adventure.
 This leads us straight to Applecross bay and the end of our coast-to coast Scotland.

-We’ll enjoy a celebratory meal of world-class seafood, whisky and real ale in the Applecross Inn and re-live the week’s adventures on our all-mountain coast-to-coast Scotland mountain bike tour.
+We’ll enjoy a celebratory meal in this tiny West Coast village and re-live the week’s adventures on our all-mountain coast-to-coast Scotland mountain bike tour.

 We’ll transfer you back to Inverness for early evening time, where we’ll enjoy our last dinner together and spend our final night relaxing after our coast-to-coast mountain bike challenge.